Sagebrush cliffs, Rattlesnake Bluffs, British Columbia (Photo by Richard Doucette)

 And of course, there is the namesake of the bluffs: the rare western rattlesnake.
 The shy creature prizes exactly this kind of rocky habitat for finding crevices and caves in which to hibernate.

-Covering 4hectares (9 acres), Rattlesnake Bluffs is a small but important conservation property.
+At only 4 hectares (9 acres), Rattlesnake Bluffs is a small but important conservation property.
 Located within the city limits of Kamloops, BC, the cliff-dominated property offers a safe haven for many creatures that face a shrinking range of habitat.

 The story of Rattlesnake Bluffs

 Rattlesnake Bluffs is locally celebrated for providing abundant opportunities for wildlife viewing within the Kamloops city limits.
-Located close to Lac du Bois Grasslands Protected Area, Rattlesnake Bluffs enlarges the expanse of protected lands for wide-ranging animals such as Bighorn Sheep.
+Located close to Lac du Bois Grasslands Protected Area, Rattlesnake Bluffs enlarges the expanse of protected lands for wide-ranging animals, such as bighorn sheep.